Obsessive-Compulsive Personality Disorder Indications from the Hands

 - The ring finger is often longer than the index finger.

-- The palm appears square shaped, never long and narrow.
+- The palm appears square-shaped or thick (fire or air hand), never long and narrow.

-Look for luck in your ring finger!
+Look for luck on your ring finger!
 See this article to learn more.

 If you enjoyed this post, you might also want to check out my book, Life and Destiny Palmistry.
 It is available in paperback and ebooks.
 Or maybe you want more interesting content right here on this site.
 Use the search bar below: